LING 502. Acoustic Phonetics. 3 Credits.

 This course is an introduction to the theory and practice of text translation, emphasizing the accurate, natural and clear transference of meaning across languages and cultures.
 Current issues in translation theory will be discussed, especially the approach based on Relevance Theory.
 Practical aspects of the course will include recognizing common translation problems and solutions, maintaining quality control, the role of computation, program planning aspects of translation projects or activities and teaching others to translate.
 Prerequisites: LING 452 and two years of foreign language or equivalent proficiency.
 Prerequisite or corequisite: LING 510.
 SS, even years.

 LING 512.
 Sociolinguistic Methods in Language Survey.
 3 Credits.

 This course covers the principles of surveying, quantifying, and interpreting data on language attitudes, identity, bilingualism, intelligibility, vitality, language spread, shift, maintenance and death.
-Prequisites or corequisites: LING 450 and LING 470.
+Prerequisites or Corequisites: LING 450 and LING 470.
 SS, odd years.

 LING 512L.
 Sociolinguistic Methods in Language Survey.
 1 Credit.

 This course is an optional lab to be taken alongside LING 512, enabling potential language surveyors to learn some of the core procedures that are recommended to achieve common survey objectives.
-Prequisites or corequisites: LING 450 and LING 470.
+Prerequisites or Corequisites: LING 450 and LING 470.
 SS, odd years.

 LING 513.
 Tone Analysis.
 3 Credits.